vkosuri/py-hpalm/README.md

-# PyHPALM
+# py - HPALM
 Python HP ALM RESTful Client

 Using the REST API, you can interact with the ALM Platform.
-You can create a client application based on the API to create, read, update, and delete entities.
-Without any coding,  you can also use a browser as your client to read information from ALM.

 HTTP return codes are used: